18F/development-guide/python/README.md

 [flake8](http://flake8.pycqa.org/en/latest/).
 It's **default** settings are a good first step, as is using its [integration with isort](https://pypi.python.org/pypi/flake8-isort) for import order.
-We **suggest** investigating its flake8's [plugin ecosystem](https://pypi.python.org/pypi?%3Aaction=search&term=flake8&submit=search) for more functionality.
+We **suggest** investigating flake8's [plugin ecosystem](https://pypi.python.org/pypi?%3Aaction=search&term=flake8&submit=search) for more functionality.

-Using Code Climate to measure complexity scores (by way of [radon](https://pypi.python.org/pypi/radon)) is also a reasonable **default** to ensure you see potentially problematic functions and classes.
+Using Code Climate to measure complexity scores (by way of [radon](https://pypi.python.org/pypi/radon)) is also a reasonable **default** to ensure you see potentially confounding functions and classes.

 ## Libraries